 But the people that were involved in that movement, you know, they were all good people.

-He was in this he was a godly man.
+He was a godly man.

 No, he wasn't perfect.